 I offer hosting (You can see the current pricing and everything that’s included with this service here).
 You have all the responsibility of taking care of your site, but your hosting, backups, email, etc. are all taken care of by me or one of my developers.

-If you want me to take care of the hosting, updates, security, and stability of your WordPress site, then the cost is $29.95/month.
-That’s about the same cost you pay for those other site’s business plan, which you’ll eventually need anyway.
+If you want me to take care of the hosting, updates, security, and stability of your WordPress site, I can do that for about the same cost you pay for those other site’s business plan, which you’ll eventually need anyway.
 But, they stop there, because that’s where their limits lie.
 They just can’t scale much further.

 You may say that those other sites make it really easy to build your website with drag and drop features, you don’t have to know any code, etc. That’s true.